-- The property tax lien date is January 1; - The annual tax levy ordinance for 2018 was passed November 14, 2018; - Property taxes are due to the County Collector in two installments, June 1 and September 1; and - Property taxes for 2018 are normally received monthly beginning in June and generally ending by November 2019.
+- The property tax lien date is January 1; - The annual tax levy ordinance for 2020 was passed November 18, 2020; - Property taxes are due to the County Collector in two installments, June 1 and September 1; and - Property taxes for 2020 are normally received monthly beginning in June and generally ending by November 2021.
+The District anticipates some delays to this normal timeline due to the ongoing pandemic.